On this page:

-The Anomaly Detector script lets you set an alert for scenarios where an account's key metrics deviates from the expected performance levels, for a given day of the week and hour of the day.
+The Anomaly Detector script lets you set an alert for scenarios where an account's key metrics deviate from the expected performance levels, for a given day of the week and hour of the day.
 It lets you see the status of all your accounts in a single spreadsheet and serves as a mini dashboard.

 Google Spreadsheet Settings

 The script outputs the results onto a Google Spreadsheet.
 There are two options for this, you can:

-- Paste the results into an existing spreadsheet.
+Paste the results into an existing spreadsheet.
 For this, you'll need to detail the address of the spreadsheet.
 The sharing settings for the spreadsheet should be 'anyone with a link'.

 Notification and Sharing Settings

 Share Results Spreadsheet With These Google Accounts: Enter additional email addresses you want to share the spreadsheet with.
 Use a comma-separated list for multiple email addresses.

 Sensitivity of Alerts: You can set the sensitivity of alerts for different metrics by defining a threshold for metrics like Impression, Clicks, Cost, and Conversions.
 Threshold means the percentage by which today's values may differ from the expected averages before triggering an anomaly alert.

 For example, 0.20 means an anomaly is triggered if there is more than a 20 percent difference, either higher or lower.
 Select 0 if you do not want to be alerted about this metric.

-- How to Calculate the Baseline of What is Expected: The number of weeks used to calculate the average expected performance.
+How to Calculate the Baseline of What is Expected: The number of weeks used to calculate the average expected performance.

 How to handle Google Reporting Delays: Google reports are not real-time, so the data from the last three hours may not be included in the reports we use to check for anomalies.
 Use this setting to specify how many hours we should delay checking.
 For example, if you choose 3 here, then at 10.00 am we will check stats through 7:00 am.